hanamd/Practicum/practicum 2/README.md

     random_state=42,
 )
 ```
+**Note**: You can play arounf with hyperparameters to test out other possible accuracy rates

-SHAP (SHapley Additive exPlanations) values are then computed for the two best models (M8 and M5) to identify which CLIP dimensions drive predictions in each format.
+SHAP values are then computed for the two best models to identify which CLIP dimensions drive predictions in each format.

-Key outputs saved to `models/`:
+For project runn Key outputs arevsaved to `models/`:
 - `m8_longform_clip.pkl` and `m8_longform_scaler.pkl`
 - `m5_shorts_clip.pkl` and `m5_shorts_scaler.pkl`
 - `clip_feature_names.json`